 Too many buttons and too many modes.
-A first for LEICA, there is now some garbage in the way so that I often will find myself pushing buttons just trying to get it to go.
+A first for LEICA, there is now garbage in the way so that I often will find myself pushing buttons just trying to get it to go.

 Video with mono sound.

-All "coded" LEICA M lenses work great.
+All coded LEICA M lenses work great.

 Most LEICA M lenses, coded or not, made since 1953 work great.